-- Bruin Excellence & Student Transformation Grant Program (BEST): Read VC Kang’s Announcement
+- Bruin Excellence & Student Transformation Grant Program (BEST)

 Associate Vice Chancellor, BruinX

-Ms. Kirkpatrick received her Bachelors of Arts in Sociology from UC Santa Barbara.
-She began her career at UCLA in the Academic Senate Office where she worked on issues including faculty welfare, childcare, diversity, and grievances.
+Ms. Kirkpatrick received her Bachelors of Arts in Sociology from UC Santa Barbara, and Masters of Arts in Educational Leadership and Policy Studies with an emphasis in Higher Education from Cal State Northridge.
+Brandie began her career at UCLA in the Academic Senate Office where she worked on issues including faculty welfare, childcare, diversity, and grievances.
+She later assisted the Director of Diversity and Faculty Development with coordinating the UCLA Council on Advisors and many other faculty development related programs.
 Brandie also served as the 2011-2012 President of the UCLA Staff Assembly.
-In her current role she assists the Director of Programs and Initiatives with UCLA’s Equity Advisor council, Faculty Search Committee briefings, Faculty Career Development Award and the annual Academic Affirmative Action Plan.
+In her current role Brandie oversees the UCLA Equity Advisors, ladder faculty recruitment process, Faculty Career Development Award and generates the annual Academic Affirmative Action Plan.

 Mr. Klibaner graduated from UCLA with a degree in Communication Studies, along with minors in English and Russian Language.
 He also received an M.A. from UCLA’s Cinema and Media Studies program in the School of Theater, Film and Television.
 He is thrilled to stay in the UCLA family and join Vice Chancellor Kang’s and Associate Vice Chancellor Shih’s teams, assisting with a great variety of projects for all branches of Equity, Diversity and Inclusion.